encode/uvicorn/docs/deployment/index.md

 Here's how a simple Nginx configuration might look.
 This example includes setting proxy headers, and using a UNIX domain socket to communicate with the application server.

 It also includes some basic configuration to forward websocket connections.
-For more info on this, check [Nginx recommendations][nginx_websocket].
+For more info on this, check [Nginx recommendations](https://nginx.org/en/docs/http/websocket.html).

 ```conf
 http {